Impressions from the Seahawks’ 17-15 preseason win against the Oakland Raiders

 But Smith returned for the final two games and played well, capped off by completing four of seven passes for 107 yards and two touchdowns in the first half Thursday night.

-He left late in the second quarter with a left knee injury that coach Pete Carroll referred to as “a tweak” and said he will be evaluated.
+But, he then left late in the second quarter with a left knee injury that coach Pete Carroll referred to as “a tweak” and said he will be evaluated.

 Smith ended the preseason 18-34 passing for 282 yards, two touchdowns and no interceptions, a rating of 100.37.
-That, coupled with his 31 career starts, looks like enough to give him the nod.
+That, coupled with his 31 career starts, looks like enough to give him the nod assuming his knee issue isn’t something significant.

 Prosise runs away with a job?

 After C.J.
-Prosise’s comeback outing last week against the Chargers, coach Pete Carroll said he wanted to see him do it again.
+Prosise’s comeback outing last week against the Chargers, Carroll said he wanted to see him do it again.

 Prosise did as asked Thursday with 42 yards in the first half, including a nifty 30-yarder in which he bounced off a defender and sped down the sideline.
 He came out shortly after, having gained 84 yards on 10 carries in the last two games, with one big point having been made.
-Prosise appears a lock at this point to serve as a backup to Chris Carson and Rashaad Penny (who each sat out) and also likely as a third-down back.
+Prosise has had durability issues throughout his career — playing in just 16 games in three seasons.
+But Carroll spoke as if he is a lock to make it as a backup to Chris Carson and Rashaad Penny (who each sat out) and also likely as a third-down back, having shown again what he can do when he is healthy.

+“When he had two weeks to be available he showed again what he is made of,” Carroll said.

 BBK is everywhere while Shaquem Griffin is sidelined again